avaneev/prvhash/README.md

 versions).
 While this hash function is most likely irreversible, according to SAT solver-based testing, it does not feature a preimage resistance.
 This function should not be used in open systems, without a secret seed.
-Note that `64` refers to core hash function's variable size.
+Note that `64` refers to core function's variable size.

 The default `prvhash64.h`-based 64-bit hash of the string `The cat is out of the bag` is `eb405f05cfc4ae1c`.